Carl-Maxwell/scramble-daggers/README.md

-gaggysnaggles
+Scrambledaggers
 =============

 A minecraft-style javascript webgl game, built out of one of the *three.js* examples.

 `testserver/` provides a server to use for testing the game locally, it requires nodejs (and a slew of nodejs modules)

 to use it `cd testserver/` then run `nodejs bin-http-server.js ./../src/`